How to follow Andy Murray at Wimbledon 2023

-Andy Murray secured a dominant win over fellow British tennis star Ryan Peniston in the opening round of the Wimbledon Championships.
+Andy Murray secured a dominant win over fellow British tennis star Ryan Peniston in the opening round of the Wimbledon Championships and is now 2-1 up against Stefanos Tsitsipas in the second round.

-Despite his serve looking rusty in the first set, the two-time Wimbledon champion went on to beat Peniston 6-3 6-0 6-1 and will now prepare for his second round fixture against either Dominic Thiem or Stefanos Tsitsipas.
+Despite his serve looking rusty in the first set, the two-time Wimbledon champion went on to beat Peniston 6-3 6-0 6-1.

 Advertisement